 With its range of stories packed into a limited time frame, the anthology is one of the most fun types of horror movies; plus, it's great for viewers with ADD.
-Here are 20 of the best anthology horror movies that have been made to date.
+Here are 20 (or so) of the best anthology horror movies that have been made to date.

 This is a budget, made-for-TV effort, but it's effective thanks to solid acting (including a young Ed Begley, Jr.) and writing from the legendary Richard Matheson (I Am Legend, Stir of Echoes), plus direction from Dan Curtis (Dark Shadows, Burnt Offerings).
 Stories include:

 - A man buys a vintage car that transports him back in time.